 Are you in need of brain enhancement?
 Sometimes learning to master a new technique or concept can go a long way in boosting both motivation and self-confidence.
 Check out online courses on sites like Udemy or Coursera for inspiration.

 Hopefully, your workplace allows for a little fun on the job.
+Target to this list for some opportunities.
 Studies have shown that happy employees are generally more productive, have higher job satisfaction, are less stressed, and have improved task performance.

 By setting aside just ten minutes a day in the morning and evening, you can reap some serious benefits.
 Meditation can work wonders for your mental health and teach you how to focus.

 If you’d like to give your body a chance to rid itself of dysfunctional cells, increase the number of mitochondria, and boost human growth hormones, try intermittent fasting.
 The most common way to fast is to limit your meal window to 8-12 hours a day.

 It isn’t always easy to fit a little exercise in our already busy schedules, but once you get used to the habit, you’d be surprised at how much extra energy you’ll gain in return.
 Make time for a midday jog or an early morning yoga routine.